gilburns/Installomator-wiki/Tutorial-for-a-label-with-a-bad-versioning.md

 To find the version, we can already notice in the URLs above that the version is part of the URL.

-It is always the best to make sure that labels contain the appNewVersion/variable, as we can then make sure to only ask the user to close the app, if we actually have an update for them.
-If it is not provided, Installomator will ask to close it, before going through with the updat, even though it is actually not updated.
+It is always the best to make sure that labels contain the `appNewVersion` variable, as we can then make sure to only ask the user to close the app, if we actually have an update for them.
+If it is not provided, Installomator will ask to close it, before going through with the update, even though it is actually not updated.

 The easiest way to start out is to do `curl -fsIL` and then enter the download URL, as that will write out headings (I) from the server of the file, and accept redirects (L) (with force and silent), like this:
 `curl -fsIL https://configure.zsa.io/wally/osx`